Catigeart/Catigeart/README.md

 ### Welcome to my GitHub! 👋
+- 🔭 I’m currently working on my PhD degree in Institute of Software, Chinese Academic of Science
+- 🌱 My research interest is parallel algorithms and software
+- 📫 How to reach me: catigeart@gmail.com

+<!--
+**Catigeart/Catigeart** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

+Here are some ideas to get you started:
 - 🔭 I’m currently working on my undergraduate's graduation project
 - 🌱 I’m currently learning parallel computing
 - 🤔 I’m looking for help with BLAS(basic linear algebra subroutine) developing
 - ⚡ Fun fact: I'm a undergraduate from business school, but I'm working for a CS PhD in ISCAS now!

-<!--
-**Catigeart/Catigeart** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...